soroswap/docs/02-soroswap-vs-uniswapV2/01-analizing_uniswapv2_pair_contract.md

 Uniswap defines the least amount of liquidity as 1e-15 of the total pool shares, which equates to 1000 times the smallest possible unit of pool shares.
-To illustrate, UniswapV2LP tokens operate with 18 decimal places, meaning one token unit corresponds to 1e-18.
+To illustrate, UniswapV2 LP tokens operate with 18 decimal places, meaning one token unit corresponds to 1e-18.

 However, in the Stellar-based soroban-examples liquidity pool contract, such a minimum liquidity requirement is absent.

-Soroswap emulates this approach by creating 1000 times the smallest possible unit of tokens, equating to 10**3 as the minimum liquidity.
+Soroswap emulates this approach by creating 1000 times the smallest possible unit of tokens, equating to $10^3$ as the minimum liquidity.
 In line with the traditional Stellar assets, which have 7 decimals, Soroswap also uses 7 decimals places for this initial version.
 As such, this minimum liquidity represents 1e-4 of the total pool shares.
 ___